RogerWaldron/component-patterns/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+## Why

-A playground used to test out ideas on how to integrate React & NextJS with:
+A playground used to test out design patterns for creating components

-- Tailwind with components from
+Patterns used:
+- Variant
+- Polymorphic

+A Design guide is included to showcase component using various combinations

+Components are either written from scratch or based on the free components from:
 - HeadlessUI
 - Flowbite

+## Stack Used
+NextJS, Typescript, React with Tailwind and HeroIcons

+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

 First, run the development server: